cmwylie19/prometheus-workshop/README.md

 ![img](frontend.png)

+The app counts the number of hits accounts for the total hits to this specific route, `/`.

 ## Deploy Prometheus Operator

 Now that we have a cluster and a demo app, let's deploy Prometheus Operator.
 Prometheus Operator is a Kubernetes Operator that creates, configures, and manages Prometheus instances in Kubernetes.
 It is a great tool for deploying Prometheus in Kubernetes.
+This will deploy the Prometheus Operator in the `default` namespace.

 ```bash
 kubectl create -f https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/main/bundle.yaml